 Be sure to socialize these pups if they could get scared around unfamiliar animals, people, and environments.

-15. The Schnauzer and Jack Russel mix (also known as the Jacknauzer)
+15. Jack Russel & Schnauzer mix (AKA Jacknauzer)

 The lively, curious, and alert Jack Russel terrier is an eager worker and tireless diggers, a trait that the Jacknauzer will always keep.